Runtime Prevention

 Stop CVE-less Exploits

-Even with No CVE present, the attack changes the application’s execution flow.
-Raven detects that abnormal execution at runtime and prevents the exploit at the exact moment it occurs.
+Even when no CVE exists, exploits still alter an application’s execution flow.
+Raven detects these abnormal execution patterns at runtime and prevents the exploit at the exact moment it occurs.
+This behavior-based approach enables attack prevention without relying on known vulnerabilities, signatures, or CVEs.

 Frequently Asked Questions